corda/corda-docs/content/en/docs/corda-enterprise/4.6/cordapps/cordapp-build-systems.md

 ```

 Other system properties can be explicitly assigned to options by calling `System.getProperty` in `cordapp` plugin
 configuration.
-For example the below configuration sets the specific signing algorithm when a system property is
+For example, the below configuration sets the specific signing algorithm when a system property is
-available otherwise defaults to an empty string:
+available; otherwise, it defaults to an empty string:

 ```groovy
 cordapp {